 You should always change your air filters on a regular schedule.
 A dirty air filter can reduce the air flow in your home and make your air conditioner work harder to cool your home.
 Plus, a dirty filter increases the number of allergens and dust in your home which could lead to childhood asthma or increase allergy symptoms.
 Depending on the type of filter you unit has, you may need to change it monthly or every 3 to 6 months.

 Extend the Life of Your A/C Unit

-Regular maintenance can help extend the life of your a/c unit.
+Regular maintenance and servicing by professional HVAC Services in Beaumont, CA, or a company near you, can help extend the life of your a/c unit.
 A new unit could end up costing you several thousand dollars.
 Plus, it helps makes it run more efficiently too.

 Check for Holes in Duct Work